 Then there is a brief flashback which shows a German officer lying on the floor with his face bleeding, as Teddy Daniels looks at him with an expression of extreme hatred on his face.
 It appears that Teddy has shot the German officer.
 We know that the officer is lying on the floor of an office room at Dachau because we have seen earlier flashbacks of papers flying all over the office as American soldiers go through the camp records.
 Yeah right, like the American liberators bothered to look at the records at the camp before shooting the guards who had surrendered!

-In another flashback, we learn that the wounded German officer was the Commandant of Dachau and that he had tried to kill himself shortly before the American liberators arrived.
+In another flashback, we learn that the wounded German officer, that Teddy saw, was the Commandant of Dachau and that he had tried to kill himself shortly before the American liberators arrived.
 This didn’t happen in the real life story of Dachau.

-In real life, the first shots of the Dachau massacre did not take place in the Dachau concentration camp, but in the SS garrison that was next door to the camp.
-The first SS soldiers were shot before the Americans even saw the dead bodies in the camp or the gas chamber.
+In real life, the first shots of the Dachau massacre did not take place inside the Dachau concentration camp, but in the SS garrison that was next door to the camp.
+The first SS soldiers were shot before the Americans even saw the dead bodies in the camp, and before they saw the gas chamber.
 It was the sight of the bodies on the “death train” that caused the American soldiers to lose all control and murder the guards.
 In the movie, the guards are killed before the Americans see the “death train.”

-The soldiers of the 45th Infantry Division of the US Seventh Army actually entered the Dachau SS garrison through the railroad gate which was open because the “death train” was part way inside the SS garrison.
-The photo above, taken in 2001, shows the location of the railroad gate and a short section of the tracks, which have been preserved as a memorial to the prisoners.
+The soldiers of the 45th Infantry Division of the US Seventh Army actually entered the Dachau SS garrison through the railroad gate, into the SS garrison, which was open because the “death train” was part way inside the garrison.
+My photo above, taken in 2001, shows the location of the railroad gate and a short section of the tracks, which have been preserved as a memorial to the prisoners.

 The photo above shows the execution scene inside the SS garrison at Dachau.
 Note the hospital in the background on the right.
-There were other executions of German soldiers in various locations at Dachau.
+There were other executions of German soldiers in various locations inside the Dachau camp.

 In the flashback scenes, there is great emphasis placed on the snow at Dachau.
 The ground is covered with snow and the bodies are frozen and encased in ice.
 The most visible bodies are a woman and a young girl.
 None of the photos taken at the liberation of Dachau show dead bodies of women or children.

-There were some snow flurries at Dachau, but it was not snowing on April 29, 1945, the day that Dachau was liberated.
+There had been some snow flurries at Dachau, but it was not snowing on April 29, 1945, the day that Dachau was liberated.
 It did snow on May 1, 1945 at Dachau.
 The snow seems to be symbolic because it matches the ashes that fall in other flashback scenes.

 In real life, the regular guards at Dachau had fled the night before the liberation of the camp, and there were 128 SS soldiers in prison at Dachau who were released and forced to guard the camp until the Americans arrived.

-The general impression that most people have is that the SS men who guarded the concentration camps were allowed to abuse or murder the prisoners any time they felt like it.
+The general impression that most people have is that the SS men, who guarded the concentration camps, were allowed to abuse or murder the prisoners any time they felt like it.
 Actually, any SS man who did something like that was put into a wing of the camp prison at Dachau that was reserved for the SS.
+There had been 128 SS men in the prison the day before Dachau was liberated.
 That part of the prison at Dachau has long since been torn down and the tour guides tell visitors that the inmates were beaten for something as minor as having a button missing on their uniform.

 In one scene in the movie, Teddy Daniels says that after seeing Dachau, he knew what men are capable of doing to other men.
 This trite expression is repeated by every tourist who gets anywhere near Dachau; it makes me want to scream every time I read it or hear it.
 But in the movie, it has some significance, as viewers will learn at the end of the movie.